-• The Trading Post, originating from the 1880s this was the main store for locals in the valley.
+• The Trading Post, originating from the 1880s, was the main store for locals in the valley.
 It was moved to the Museum in the 1980s and is stocked as it would have been years back

-• Stagecoaches, a chuckwagon and buggies used as transportation by those living in or travelling through the valley
+• The Stagecoach which transported passengers from Ravalli to Polson, a chuckwagon and buggies used as transportation by those living in or travelling through the valley

 • ‘The Flathead Monster,’ this 7 ½ ft sturgeon was caught from Flathead Lake in 1955, the only sturgeon caught to date despite numerous ‘Monster’ sightings in the lake every year

-• Old time fire trucks and passenger automobiles from the early 1900s
+• Old time fire enginess and a passenger automobile from the early 1900s

-• A pioneer home interior from ‘the good old days,’ a real-life example of how the pioneer family lived, cooked, preserved food and washed clothes with very few labor saving devices such as we know today
+• A pioneer home interior from the 1910 homestead era,’ a real-life example of how the pioneer family lived, cooked, preserved food and washed clothes with very few labor saving devices such as we know today

 • Rudolf, the huge Highland Bull that pulled many wagons over the years